myhdl/myhdl/doc/source/manual/preface.rst

 functions.
 MyHDL generators are similar to always blocks in Verilog and processes in VHDL.

-A hardware module is modeled as a function that returns generators.
+A hardware module (called a *block* in MyHDL terminology) is modeled as a function that returns generators.
 This approach makes it straightforward to support features such as arbitrary hierarchy, named port association, arrays of instances, and conditional instantiation.
 Furthermore, MyHDL provides classes that implement traditional hardware description concepts.
 It provides a signal class to support communication between generators, a class to support bit oriented operations, and a class for enumeration types.

 *Simulation and Verification*